-The newgrp command is used to change the user's active group.
+Few sysadmins and users know that you can change the user active group using the newgrp command.
 This is useful when a user wants to create files owned by a group other than his default group.

 Solaris and other versions of Unix derived from AT&T SVR4 allow users to use newgrp to switch to a group that they are not a member of if the group is equipped with a group password:

-The password in the /etc/group file is interpreted exactly like the passwords in the /etc/passwd file.
+But theoretically we can state that the password in the /etc/group file is interpreted exactly like the passwords in the /etc/passwd file.
 However, most systems do not have a program to install or change the passwords in this file.
 To set a group password, you must first assign it to a user with the passwd command, then use a text editor to copy the encrypted password out of the /etc/passwd file into the /etc/group file.
-Alternatively, you can encode the password using the /usr/lib/makekey program (if present) and edit the result into the /etc/group file in the appropriate place.
+Alternatively, you can encode the password using the proper program (if present) and edit the result into the /etc/group file in the appropriate place.

 Group passwords are rarely used and can represent a security vulnerability, as an attacker can put a password on a critical group as a way of creating a back door for future access.